bookofdarrian/IndeedWebscraping-To-Excel/README.md

 # IndeedWebscraping-To-Excel

 ## Description
 Web scraping Python project that extracts four pages of job data from a specified Indeed link and exports it to an excel file titled "internships.xlsx".
-The job data includes job title, company name, salary, job summary, and the company's Indeed profile link.
+The job data includes job title, company name, job location, salary, job summary, and the company's Indeed profile link.

 The website link:
 <br>